 After notice has been given to the Reporting Party and the Responding Party, the University may proceed to conduct a hearing and render a finding of Responsible or Not Responsible for the Responding Party's alleged misconduct and, in the event of a responsible finding, decide appropriate sanctions, conditions, and/or restrictions.
-The Vice President for Academic Affairs shall appoint a panel of three Hearing Officers to conduct the hearing.
-All persons serving as Hearing Officers shall be oriented and trained to adjudicate a Sexual Misconduct case in accordance with this Student Handbook.
-If there is a conflict of interest, or appearance thereof, with one of the selected Hearing Officers, that person will recuse themselves and the Vice President for Academic Affairs shall appoint another person to the panel.
-Additionally, both the Reporting Party and the Responding Party may raise issues of conflicts of interest with regard to the potential Hearing Officer panel to the Vice President for Academic Affairs within three business days after notice has been given to the Parties of the panel members.
-The Vice President for Academic Affairs will weigh these issues and resolve them accordingly.
+The Provost shall appoint a panel of three Hearing Officers to conduct the hearing.
+All persons serving as Hearing Officers shall be oriented and trained to adjudicate a Sexual Misconduct case in accordance with this Institutional Student Handbook.
+If there is a conflict of interest, or appearance thereof, with one of the selected Hearing Officers, that person will recuse themselves and the Provost shall appoint another person to the panel.
+Additionally, both the Reporting Party and the Responding Party may raise issues of conflicts of interest with regard to the potential Hearing Officer panel to the Provost within three business days after notice has been given to the Parties of the panel members.
+The Provost will weigh these issues and resolve them accordingly.
 No party has a right to disqualify a Hearing Officer Panel member absent a demonstrated bias.